 State record fish are determined by weight.
-Make every effort to quickly obtain an accurate certified weight, since dead fish lose weight.
-Most fishing tackle shops do not have certified scales so call ahead.
-Other establishments that sell products by weight (for example grocery or mailing/shipping stores) may have a certified scale and be willing to help.
-A Maryland State Record application form listing the species, the date of catch, the certified weight, the date the fish was weighed, the witnessing scale operator’s signature, and the name of establishment must be submitted to DNR within two weeks of when the catch was made.
+Most fishing tackle shops do not have certified scales, so call ahead.
+Other establishments that sell products byweight (for example grocery or mailing/shipping stores) may have a certified scale and may be willing to help.

 The fish must be considered trophy sized for DNR to consider opening a new species category for recognition.
-Thresholds for weight are established by DNR using the best data available to create a benchmark.
+Thresholds for trophy size are established by DNR using the best data available to create a benchmark weight.

 Regulations in red are new this year.